igorcanadi/FreEBS/README.md

 FreEBS
 ======

-FreEBS will be an open-source implementation of Amazon's Elastic Block Store.
+FreEBS is an open-source implementation of Amazon's Elastic Block Store.